chase-seibert/blog/_drafts/laying-someone-off.md

 ### Why me, specifically?

-This is about company financials, not your performance.
+Tell them it's about company financials, not their performance.

 ### Why didn't you give me feedback earlier?

-The layoffs were a decision that we had to make in a very short timeframe.
-I simply thought we would have more time to work on those issues.
+The layoffs were a decision that was made in a very short timeframe.
+We thought we would have more time to work on these issues.

 ### I thought this team was a priority for the company?

-It is, but we had to make cuts across the board.
+The team is still a priority, but cuts had to be made across the board.

 ### But, didn't we just hire more people?